 DDNA Board of Directors

-Deb has been an RN for almost 30 years, supporting persons with I/DD for almost 22 years.
+Deb has been a Registered Nurse for more than 30 years, supporting persons with I/DD for almost 22 years.
 She is a Certified Developmental Disabilities Nurse and currently serves as the State Director of ViaQuest Nursing Services.
 Deb’s experience includes previously working as an ICF-IID Administrator, then focusing her efforts on nursing support for persons with I/DD.

 Currently, Deb supervises a staff of approximately 30 nurses who provide Health Service Coordination to persons with I/DD.
 Deb is also the primary manager overseeing telephonic assessment services for high-risk individuals.
 She is a RN Instructor and Trainer for the Ohio Department of DD and works on independent continuing education and healthcare advisory committees.
 Deb belongs to the Northeast Ohio DDNA Chapter and has conducted seminars at state and national conferences.

-Sherrie has been a nurse for over 38 years, and 32 of those have been in the DD/ID field.
+Sherrie has been a nurse for 40 years, and 32+ of those have been in the DD field.
 She became certified in Developmental Disabilities nursing in 1998 and has been a member of DDNA and the state network/chapter for 20 years, currently serving as President to the Massachusetts Chapter of DDNA.
 Sherrie works as an area office nurse for the Department of Developmental Services for Massachusetts in the Metro North Area Office.

 Chris’ nursing career began over 23 years ago and 18 of those have been in the field of Developmental Disabilities.
 Currently she serves as an appointed committee member of IL Brian’s Law, serves as a focus group member for Medication Administration within the community settings with IL DHS, works full time with DD Homes Network in various roles, and has been a member of DDNA for over 16 years.
 Chris’s focus of her nursing career is to enrich the nurse’s experience working in the field of DD by keeping them engaged in their ever changing roles and helping them to foster a normalized purposeful life for the individuals with I/DD they serve.
 Additionally, Chris keeps at the foremost of her intentions the care and well-being of individuals served in the ICF and CILA settings within the organization she works.